tmtsoftware/csw/docs/src/main/commons/multiple-components.md

 ## Tracking Dependencies

-The connections that are defined in the configuration file for an assembly will be tracked by the `csw-framework`.
+The connections that are defined in the ComponentInfo file for an Assembly will be tracked by the `csw-framework`.
 For each connection the following details are configured:

 Scala
 :
 ```
 {
-    name: "SampleHcd"
+    prefix: "nfiraos.SampleHcd"
     componentType: hcd
     connectionType: akka
 }